AlissonSantos95/tibinho/README.md

     [x] Movement Lock — When activated, hide all icons except the abilities and the cooldown.
 Options, close, and move buttons disappear.

-    [ ] Spell and Rune Icon Updates
+    [ ] Spell and Rune Icon Updates - auto update from github acttions

+    [ ] Details Tooltip — When "show details" is active in the settings, hovering over a spell displays its details.

+    [ ] Language Menu on startup (will be supported pt-BR, Eng)

     [ ] Settings Menu — Separate settings into tabs:

-    [ ] Details Tooltip — When "show details" is active in the settings, hovering over a spell displays its details.
+        [ ] Language Menu

         [ ] Overlay Spells/Icons — Current shortcut settings